ManimalaC/sda-testing-1/README.md

     // test code
 }
 ```
-Note that throwing an exception instead of return false is a design decision,
+Both tests are expected to _fail_.
+Note that throwing an exception instead of
-and depending on the situation, it may make more sense to do one or the other.
+returning `false` is a design decision, and depending on the situation, it may
-Here, it is mostly used to demonstrate how to assert exceptions.
-Both of these
+make more sense to do one or the other.
+Here, it is mostly used to demonstrate
-tests are _negative boundary tests_.
+how to assert exceptions.
+Both of these tests are _negative boundary tests_.

-#### E.2
+#### Exercise S.2
-If you did `E.1` correctly, you will notice that `isPrime` does not throw at all
+If you did `S.1` correctly, you will notice that `isPrime` does not throw at all
 when passed a 1, and throws the wrong exception when passed a 0.
 Modify the
 implementation of `isPrime` so that it throws an `IllegalArgumentException` when
 passed a value less than 2!
 Make sure to pass along an appropriate error